· 7 min read

 Written in by Simon Lehmann Editor

-Two checks are common.
 A spirit level placed on the carrier, the lens flange and the baseboard confirms each stage independently, though it relies on the column being plumb.
-A more direct method uses a mirror on the baseboard and a laser passing through the carrier: when the reflected beam returns to its own source, the negative stage and baseboard are parallel.
-The double-mirror variant, with a front-surface mirror on the baseboard and a second at the carrier, shows an unbroken “tunnel” of reflections only when alignment is true.
-It is best verified at the head height intended for printing, since some columns shift as the head is raised.
+A more direct method uses a front-surface mirror laid on each stage and a laser: when the reflected dot returns to its own source on a target, the two surfaces are parallel.
+The double-mirror “tunnel” variant shows an unbroken corridor of reflections only when alignment is true.

 The grainmag companion app